FTC-23511/SolversLib-Docs/features/geometry.md

 ## Transform and Twist

-FTCLib provides 2 classes, `Transform2d`, which represents a transformation to a pose, and `Twist2d` which represents a movement along an arc. `Transform2d` and `Twist2d` all have $$x$$ , $$y$$ and $$\theta$$ components.
+SolversLib provides 2 classes, `Transform2d`, which represents a transformation to a pose, and `Twist2d` which represents a movement along an arc. `Transform2d` and `Twist2d` all have $$x$$ , $$y$$ and $$\theta$$ components.

 `Transform2d` represents a **relative** transformation.
 It has an translation and a rotation component.
 Transforming a `Pose2d` by a `Transform2d` rotates the translation component of the transform by the rotation of the pose, and then adds the rotated translation component and the rotation component to the pose.
 In other words, `Pose2d.plus(Transform2d)` returns $$\begin{bmatrix} x_{p} \\ y_{p} \\ \theta_{p} \end{bmatrix} + \begin{bmatrix} \cos{\theta_{p}} & -\sin{\theta_{p}} & 0 \\ \sin{\theta_{p}} & \cos{\theta_{p}} & 0 \\ 0 & 0 & 1 \end{bmatrix} \begin{bmatrix} x_{t} \\ y_{t} \\ \theta_{t} \end{bmatrix}$$ .

 `Twist2d` represents a change in distance along an arc.
 For a given arc traveled, $$x$$ is the distance traveled forward as measured from the robot's perspective throughout the movement (for a differential drive, this is the arc length), $$y$$ is the distance traveled sideways from the robot's perspective (for a differential drive, this is 0), and $$\theta$$ is the change in heading.

-Both classes can be used to estimate robot location. `Twist2d` is used in some of the FTCLib odometry classes to update the robot’s pose based on movement, while `Transform2d` can be used to estimate the robot’s global position from vision data.
+Both classes can be used to estimate robot location. `Twist2d` is used in some of the SolversLib odometry classes to update the robot’s pose based on movement, while `Transform2d` can be used to estimate the robot’s global position from vision data.